Rikos-Peasants/Riko/QUEST_SYSTEM_README.md

 5. Winner announcement is posted in image channels
 6. Events automatically end when they expire (checked hourly)

-### 4. Automatic Progress Tracking
+### 5. Automatic Progress Tracking

 The system automatically tracks user progress:

 #### When Posting Images
 - ✅ Updates "post images" quest progress
+- ✅ Updates posting streak (consecutive days with posts)
 - ✅ Adds user to active events as contestant
-- ✅ Checks for new achievements
+- ✅ Checks for new achievements (including streak achievements)
 - ✅ Sends DM notifications for completed quests/achievements

 #### When Reacting to Images